MS CNM LM

 Sandra Londino, MSN, CNM, LM

-My name is Sandra Londino and I have been working with families since 1999 as a doula, childbirth educator, registered nurse, certified nurse midwife, and nurse practitioner.
+Hi there, I’m Sandra Londino.
+I’ve been working with families since 1999 as a doula, childbirth educator, registered nurse, certified nurse midwife, and nurse practitioner.

-I gave birth to my first child, Paloma, in 1997 at September Hill Birth Center in Montour Falls, New York.
-Even though I had been interested in and reading about birth for several years, I was still shocked by the raw power of the experience.
-It was then that I realized I wanted to be involved with helping expectant parents and their families experience birth in a loving and nurtured way.
+I gave birth to my first child, Paloma, in 1997 at a birth center in upstate New York.
+Even though I had been reading about birth for several years, I was still shocked by the raw power of the experience and I realized I wanted to be involved with helping expectant parents and their families experience birth in a loving and nurtured way.
 Out of this realization grew my desire to help empower parents and families through personalized midwifery care, education, and emotional support.

 My second child, Samson, was born in May of 2000 at home after a precipitous two-hour labor.
 My midwife was present, but she acknowledged that I was doing fine, and stayed quietly available in the corner of the room.
 I learned from this experience that midwives fill many different roles, and sometimes doing less is more.

-In 2002, I attended a Birthing From Within mentor training workshop with Pam England, and began teaching childbirth classes.
-Working with Pam helped me to better understand and acknowledge the importance of the spiritual, emotional, and psychological aspects of pregnancy and birthing.
-I expanded my doula business to include classes, and was busy for several years teaching classes, attending births, and offering postpartum and breastfeeding support.
+In 2002, I attended a Birthing From Within mentor training workshop with Pam England, and began teaching birthing classes.
+I expanded my doula business to include classes, and was busy for several years teaching classes, attending births, and offering postpartum and lactation support.

 In 2013, I started my own homebirth practice and have been providing holistic homebirth services and gynecological care since then.
-After all these years working with many different families having many different types of births, I’ve seen a little of everything and can give you information from lots of perspectives and angles.
+After all these years working with families having many different types of births, I’ve seen a little of everything and can give you information from multiple perspectives and angles.
+I am committed to providing care that is compassionate, respectful, and acknowledges the inherent beauty and strength of all types of families.